The Ultimate Guide to Bed Sizes Compared

 A good night’s sleep is priceless — and your bed plays a massive role in that.
 If it’s too small, you’ll feel cramped.
 Too big, and you might not have room for other bedroom essentials.
 Queen size beds hit a sweet spot: roomy enough for comfort but still space-saving for most bedrooms.

 They’re also ideal for guest rooms, growing teens, and couples who love to snuggle — or sprawl.
+If you’re deciding between queen and larger sizes, check out our King Size Bed Dimensions Guide.

 Understanding Queen Size Bed Dimensions